cslarsen/eulers-totient-function/README.md

 They are fast because

-  * we're using the recursive binary GCD algorithm with bit shifts,
+  * we're using the recursive binary gcd algorithm with bit shifts,
-  * bit sets for primality testing in the Eratosthenes sieve and
+  * bitsets for primality testing and
-  * Lehmer's conjecture, even-odd reductions and multiplicativity in the phi function.
+  * Lehmer's conjecture, even-odd reductions and multiplicativity for phi.

 The classes and functions are template-based, so you can plug in any integer type you want to, including multiple precision integers (GMPs; although you